gdapablo/road_accidents_France/README.md

 You can browse and run the [notebooks](./notebooks).

-You will need to install the dependencies (in a dedicated environment) for running the scripts and the streamlit app:
+You will need to install the dependencies (in a dedicated environment) for running the scripts and the streamlit app.
+It is highly recommended to use Conda:

 For Linux:
 ```